MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 - If the file exists in the library but the preview doesn't load, there's a problem with the file information in [!include[pn-dyn-365](../includes/pn-dyn-365.md)].
 Please upload the file again, and then edit the guide to refer to this new asset wherever applicable.

-## I am connected through a proxy or VPN and I can't sign in to Guides.
+## I am connected through a proxy or VPN and can't sign in to Dynamics 365 Guides.
 What can I do?

 For more information about proxy or VPN configuration, see [VPN or proxy configuration](admin-deployment-playbook.md).